 Building a STEM Pipeline for Girls and Women

-Our society tells women they don’t belong in science, technology, engineering, and math (STEM) fields.
-Toys made for girls reinforce rigid, highly gendered stereotypes that encourage only boys to build or engineer.
-There are scarcely any female role models at the top of STEM fields.
+Our society tells girls and women that they don’t belong in science, technology, engineering, and math (STEM) fields.
+As early as first grade, children have already developed a sense of gender identity, and most have developed unconscious bias associating boys with math.
+Toys still reinforce rigid, highly gendered stereotypes that encourage only boys to build or engineer.
 And even kids’ clothing still proclaims that girls are bad at math.

 At almost every step of the STEM education ladder, we see girls walk away.
-By seventh grade, most girls have lost interest in these fields, and few high school girls plan to pursue STEM in college.
-Those who do will likely be a minority in their programs and aren’t likely to find much support in their studies.
-The few remaining women will graduate to a workforce that is historically unfriendly to women.
-Stereotypes, gender bias, and the climate of academic departments and workplaces continue to block women’s participation and progress.
+By seventh grade, many girls are ambivalent about these fields, and by the end of high school, fewer girls than boys plan to pursue STEM in college.
+Especially in engineering, physics, and computing, female college students are likely to be outnumbered by men in their programs.
+With some important exceptions, schools dedicate few resources to recruiting and retaining students in fields that are non-traditional for their gender.
+Women who do graduate with a STEM degree enter a workforce that is historically unfriendly to them.
+And once they get there, stereotypes, gender bias, and the climate of academic departments and workplaces continue to block women’s participation and progress.

 But the low number of women and girls pursuing STEM fields is not a status quo we can live with.
 It has significant implications for women’s financial security, economic growth, and global innovation.